canonical/rust-best-practices/site/src/error-and-panic-discipline.md

 ## Error messages

-In Rust, it is a good idea to start writing a project by first making its `Error` type, this no only encourages message consistency, but also highlights the necessary information for these good error messages.
+In Rust, it is a good idea to start writing a project by first making its `Error` type.
+This not only encourages message consistency, but also highlights the necessary information for these good error messages.
 This in turn, makes it clearer which information should be plumbed where, avoiding the awkward and altogether too-common situation where an error condition is identified, but much work must be done to get the right information there.

 Error messages should be concise.